 Non-native predators are having a devastating impact on New Zealand's forests.
 Friends of Flora volunteers have been trapping predators since 2001.
-In 2018, our trap network includes 1203 trapping stations and covers over 8,000 hectares.
-Traps are arranged every 100 m along lines, some of which follow public tracks, but most are off-track on marked routes.
-At each station there is a trap box containing one or two DOC 150 kill traps, targeting stoats and weasels.
+By 2020, our trap network includes 1285 trapping stations and covers over 9,000 hectares.
+Traps are arranged every 100m along lines, some of which follow public tracks, but most are off-track on marked routes.
+At each station there is a trap box containing two DOC 150 kill traps, targeting stoats and weasels.
 Traps are baited with either eggs or preserved rabbit meat and are checked monthly.

 Trapping rodents at a landscape scale, such as the Flora, is impossible.
 DOC uses periodic aerial-application of 1080 to control rats especially following major beech seeding or masting.